cyb3rxp/awesome-soc/README.md

 ![image](https://user-images.githubusercontent.com/16035152/203334319-4caec07c-f999-4cc1-a506-078a72000359.png)

-Below are my recommendation.
+Below are my recommendations for KPI and SLA.
 Unless specified, here are the recommended timeframes to compute those below KPI: 1 week, 1 month, and 6 months.

 ### SOC/CSIRT KPI:
 * Number of alerts (SIEM).